fictionco/fiction/@docs/overview/core-concepts/index.md

 ### Avoiding Full-Stack Complication

 **Problem**
-Most full stack applications are a compilation of dozens of technologies which sometimes don't work well together.
+Most full-stack applications are a compilation of dozens of technologies which sometimes don't work well together.
 This commonly leads to high cognitive costs when switching between environments and tools.

 **Solution**
 Factor approaches this problem by first using JavaScript related technologies for everything; adding TypeScript for help with stability on the backend.
 From there, it creates a synergy that is designed to make interacting with it feel like one cohesive structure.